alecm88/gloomhavenDatabase/README.md

 Build one monster at a time.
 - Titles should use camel casing (i.e. camelCasing).
-- You can use the *Gloomy Compantion Database* to acquire your information quicker and just edit them (I got it from gloomy companion).
+- You can use the *Gloomy Compantion Database* to acquire your information quicker and just edit them.
 - Keep in mind that the database works out of "Lines".
 This means anything that's related to the type of line goes in the same line.
 I.e. type:attack, if the card were to have a range & poison, that is part of the same line (even though on the original cards they are each their own lines).

 If you're not sure about what type the database element is, just reference the *CreatureDispatcher.cs* file.
 If it's not in there or you're still not sure, feel free to send me a message on facebook.